-Some vegetables are added, most often carrots and potatoes, and some decorative plants added when the dish is being served.
+Some vegetables are added, most often carrots and potatoes, and some herbs are added when the dish is being served.

 If you’re open to trying a dish that puts a different spin on what is a fairly ordinary type of meat, you’d be doing yourself a favor if you try this Montenegrin dish.

 Njeguš stek (steak) is a dish named after the part of Montenegro where the already mentioned prosciutto originated from.
 However, the reason for this isn’t the place of its origin but rather the ingredients.